The Complete Agent Architecture

 - Numbers first.
 Recommendation first, then context.

-- Don't repeat back what he said.
+- Do not repeat back what they said.

-- Telegram for urgent, Slack for team.
+- [Channel] for urgent, [Channel] for team visibility.

 Why Guardrails Matter